 Back to Buenos Aires!
 Well, not literally… I’m still in Spain & don’t plan on returning to Argentina any time soon.
-But I just realized that I’ve failed to compile & place here one very popular series of posts from the past.
+But I realized that I’ve neglected to compile & place in this blog one very popular series of posts from the past.
 From 2007 to be exact.
 In the day when my only internet presence was line of sight, I wrote one of the most widely read English-language blogs about Buenos Aires.
 At the same time as I researched early housing projects in the city, I also began looking up & paying attention.
 I began seeing more domes than I’d ever noticed before, regardless of where my rambling walks took me.

 In the end, the original map transformed into a mini PDF guide for Endless Mile.
 I still give it away for free, mainly as an example of content & structure for all Endless Mile publications.
 I could add photos of each dome —like in the Lisbon Azulejos guide— but time for that is a luxury I don’t have these days.
 Every visitor should explore one of the most interesting characteristics of Buenos Aires architecture… consider it a scavenger hunt while they’re still around!
 As I say in the guide: